Samsung scion Lee faces court hearing on arrest warrant

 Jay Y. Lee became the group's de facto leader after his father, Lee Kun-hee, was incapacitated by a 2014 heart attack.

-On Tuesday, the special prosecutor's office said it did not seek arrest warrants for three other Samsung Group executives that also underwent questioning, in order to minimize the impact on Samsung business.
+On Tuesday, the special prosecutor's office said it did not seek arrest warrants for three other Samsung Group executives that also underwent questioning, in order to minimise the impact on Samsung business.

 (Reporting by Ju-min Park and Se Young Lee; Writing by Tony Munroe; Editing by Nick Macfie)